Pixelworlds/inat-mcp-server/README.md

 ## Authentication

-The server supports optional authentication for enhanced access:
+The server **ONLY supports Resource Owner Password Credentials Flow** for OAuth authentication.
+Authorization Code Flow, PKCE, and Assertion Flow are **NOT supported**.

 ### Benefits of Authentication